 Ok, you're up and flying.
 To bring some mindful calm to the experience, try these:

 Connect with your posture.

 Practise a little mindfulness of breathing.
 Follow your out-breath all the way out and allow the in-breath to occur absolutely without effort.
 This is especially useful if you are trying to catch a snooze.
-Good luck with that, by the way.

 Listen to a mindfulness exercise on your smartphone.
 You’ll find lots of good mindfulness apps for smartphones.
 Insight Timer is one.
 Listening to a ten minute mindfulness practice on the phone could help you get to your destination in good shape and in a mellow mood.

 Trains still have a romantic image.
 But they can also be very unromantic places, crowded, noisy, and irritating.
 In these circumstances, a little mindfulness can get you to the end of the journey in a calmer mood than otherwise: